michellehudson/datamanagement/intro_data_management_polisci/outline/intro_polisci_outline.md

 Using the DDI data lifecycle model as a guide, we'll cover the following questions:

 1. What does this stage of the data lifecycle involve?
-2. What resources are available for doing it well at Yale (& elsewhere)?
+2. What resources are available for doing it well at Yale?
 3. What are guidelines for managing data at this stage?

 # Outline: